nathanl/searchlight/README.md

 Searchlight's ActionView adapter adds ActionView-friendly methods to your classes if it sees that `ActionView` is a defined constant.
 See the code for details, but the upshot is that you can use a search with `form_for`.

-(Searchlight also has a couple of ORM "adapters", but these are not necessary and just add magic; they will likely be removed.)

 ## Compatibility

 For any given version, check `.travis.yml` to see what Ruby versions we're testing for compatibility.